Encrypt your iPhone Backups

 How to Encrypt iPhone Backups

-This sets encrypts and password protects your iOS backup files, and works the same in Mac OS X or Windows:
+This sets encryption and password protects your iOS backup files, whether for an iPhone, iPad, or iPod touch, and the procedure works the same in iTunes for Mac OS X or Windows.
+We’re focusing on the encrypting iPhone backups to iTunes and Finder here:

-- Connect your iPhone to the computer and launch iTunes
+- Connect your iPhone to the computer with a USB cable

-- Select the iPhone in the iTunes sidebar, and under the “Summary” tab scroll down to ‘Options’
+- Select the iPhone in iTunes or Finder, and then under the “Summary” tab scroll down to find the “Backups” section

 - Click the checkbox next to “Encrypt iPhone backup” which will bring up a screen to set an encrypted backup password

-Do not forget this password!
-Without it you will not be able to access backed up data.
-Likewise, you will need to enter the password anytime you restore your iPhone from the backups.
+This is very important: Do not forget this encryption password!
+Without it you will not be able to access backed up data, ever, because it is encrypted with extraordinarily strong protection.
+Likewise, you will need to enter the password anytime you restore your iPhone from the backups that have been kept locally, otherwise they will become inaccessible along with all data contained within them.

-For further securing your iPhone, don’t forget to set an access passcode.
-You can also take the passcode a step further by activating the “self-destruct” feature of iOS which will automatically erase all data on the device after multiple failed login attempts.
+For further securing your iPhone, don’t forget to set a lock screen access passcode too.
+You can also take the passcode a step further by activating the “self-destruct” feature of iOS which will automatically erase all data on the device after multiple failed login attempts, though one must be cautious with that feature since someone could inadvertently erase the data on the device simply by entering the wrong passcode.

 how to decrupt or remove the encryption?